aekempster/Pyber/07-Social-Analytics/3/Activities/07-Stu_Thank_You_Come_Again/README.md

+# Thank You, Come Again

+Create a function that replies "Thank you!" to the most recent tweet mentioning you.

+For example, if @data_stew tweets `You look great @afhaque!`, @afhaque would reply `Thank you @data_stew!`

+Ask your neighbors to tweet something (complimentary) at you.

-# Instructions
+## Instructions

-* In this activity, students will create a program similar to previous examples.

-  * Loop through all tweets
+Follwing the comments in the starter file:

+  * Assign `target_term` your Twitter handle

-  * Get ID and Author of most recent tweet directed to me
+  * Get the ID and Author of the most recent tweet directed at you

   * Print the tweet_id

-  * Use Try-Except to avoid the duplicate error
+  * Use Try-Except to avoid duplicate errors

-  * Respond to tweet
+  * Respond to the tweet with 'Thank you!'

   * Print success message